Joey Wendle Player Props: Marlins vs. Royals

 Joey Wendle At The Plate

-- Wendle is hitting .215 with five doubles, two triples and seven walks.
+- Wendle is batting .232 with six doubles, two triples and seven walks.

-- In 12 of 24 games this season, Wendle has picked up at least one hit, including one game with multiple hits.
+- This year, Wendle has totaled at least one hit in 13 of 25 games (52.0%), and had multiple hits twice.

-- He has not hit a home run in his 24 games this year.
+- In 25 games played this year, he has not gone deep.

-- In five of 24 games this year, he has scored, including multiple runs once.
+- In six games this year (24.0%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.